Nice to meet you.

 If you’re looking for the best employee engagement software, here’s what to keep in mind:

 • Recognition and reward systems: Feeling appreciated is a huge motivator.
-I tested tools with peer recognition, shout-out boards, and automated rewards.
+I focused on tools with peer recognition, shout-out boards, and automated rewards.
 What stood out was how recognition—done right—boosts morale and strengthens team connections, especially for remote teams.
 The best platforms made it easy to celebrate wins without adding extra admin work.

-• Support for remote and hybrid teams: Having experienced remote work firsthand, I focused on features designed for distributed teams.
+• Support for remote and hybrid teams: Having experienced remote work firsthand, I concentrated on features designed for distributed teams.
 Tools with virtual engagement activities, remote recognition programs, and mobile apps stood out because they kept engagement high, no matter where employees were working.

 To be included in this category, a solution must: